-LTO is a magnetic tape data storage technology developed in the late 1990s as an open standards alternative to the formats that were available at the time.
-LTO-4 was released in 2007 and can hold 1.6 TB (800 GB uncompressed).
-LTO-4 was the first iteration of LTO tape to include 256-bit AES-GCM drive-level encryption.
+LTO is a magnetic tape data storage technology developed in the late 1990s as an open standard alternative to the formats available at the time.
+The LTO-4 tape format was released in 2007 and can hold 1.6 TB (800 gigabytes uncompressed).
+LTO-4 was the first iteration of LTO tape to include 256-bit Advanced Encryption Standard-Galois Counter Mode drive-level encryption.

 'LTO-5' is part of the:

 View All Definitions

 Are you still using LTO-5 tape or have you moved to LTO-6?